Memoirs of Hadrian

 The book takes the form of a letter to Hadrian's adoptive grandson and eventual successor "Mark" (Marcus Aurelius).
 The emperor meditates on military triumphs, love of poetry and music, philosophy, and his passion for his lover Antinous, all in a manner similar to Gustave Flaubert's "melancholy of the antique world."

 Yourcenar noted in her postscript "Carnet de note" to the original edition, quoting Flaubert, that she had chosen Hadrian as the subject of the novel in part because he had lived at a time when the Roman gods were no longer believed in, but Christianity was not yet established.
 This intrigued her for what she saw as parallels to her own post-war European world.
+Although the historical Hadrian wrote an autobiography, it has been lost.

+In 2019, Memoirs of Hadrian was in Le Temps voted the sixth best book written in French in the 20th and 21st century by a jury of 50 literary connoisseurs.

 Writing of the novel

 Yourcenar first thought of the idea for the book between 1924 and 1929.
 She then worked on various drafts intermittently between 1934 and 1937.
 The notion of writing the book from the point of view of a dying Hadrian occurred to her after reading a sentence in a draft from 1937 stating: "I begin to discern the profile of my death."